-If I already own domain names, can I transfer them over to 1&1?
+If I already own a domain name, can I transfer it over to 1&1?

 If I buy domain names with 1&1, can I be sure my domains and e-mail will work together?

-DNS and e-mail integration is an important factor for companies and organisations who wish to present a professional image through their web presence.
-Thankfully, ensuring your domains and e-mail work seamlessly together is simple with 1&1.
-For instance, if you wish to attach your personalised e-mail (myname@e-mail) to your company domain name (www.mycompany.com) you can simply associate the two (email@example.com) in just a few clicks via your 1&1 Control Panel.
+DNS and e-mail integration is an important factor for companies and organisations that wish to present a professional image through their web presence.
+Thankfully, ensuring your domain name and e-mail work seamlessly together is simple with 1&1.
+For instance, if you wish to attach your personalised e-mail (e.g. myname@e-mail) to your company domain names (e.g. www.mycompany.com) you can simply associate the two (e.g. email@example.com) in just a few clicks via your 1&1 Control Panel.
 This provides you with a professional e-mail address that can be associated with your existing web brand – helping customers to stay in contact more efficiently than with a generic @gmail or @webmail address.
 Within your 1&1 Control Panel, you can also assign individual rights to different users by setting up user accounts for colleagues, employees and additional administrators.
 This is the perfect e-mail solution for larger web projects and allows your company or organisation to function with greater efficiency.

 What is the significance of a domain name’s suffix?

-Finally, if your new website is tied to a specific industry or profession, then there are plenty of choices for your domain registration.
-These include TLDs such as .photography, .hotel, .software, .app, .finance and .restaurant amongst many others.
+Finally, if your new website is tied to a specific industry or profession, then there are plenty of choices for your domain name registration.
+These include TLDs such as .photography, .hotel, .software, .app, .finance and .restaurant among many others.

-Why should I register an nTLD with 1&1?
+Why should I register a domain name with 1&1?

-Registering a domain name, particularly with popular suffixes such as .com and .co.uk, can sometimes be difficult, as the market has become oversaturated with people looking for the same type of domain.
+Domain name registration using popular suffixes such as .com and .co.uk can sometimes be difficult.
+This is primarily because the market has become oversaturated with people looking for the same type of domain names.
 For this reason, a large amount of new TLDs have been released to ease competition and provide web users with greater clarity and accessibility.
 This means that you now have a choice of many alternative TLDs that are easier to find within popular search engines.